 Extending the franchise

 The Radical Party considers that extending the franchise to those aged between 16 and 18 would enrich our democracy and encourage young people to engage with civil society at a formative time of life.
-Consideration should also be given to how the interests of those aged under 16 could best be reflected in the electoral system, for example by giving parents the right to cast a proxy vote on behalf of under-age children.

 The House of Commons